anhem/docker-build-server/README.md

 ## Requirements

 a TeamCity server.
-The agent runtime is downloaded from the TeamCity image when started.
+The agent runtime is downloaded from the TeamCity server when started.

 ## Build